skhcjh231/blog-post/content/docs/spring24/20_/_index.md

 ### Evaluationary Neural Architecture Search

 ## Contributions
+- **Automated Model Composition**: Introduction of an evolutionary method to automatically discover optimal combinations of diverse open-source models for creating new foundation models with user-specified capabilities.
+This approach leverages the collective intelligence of existing open models, enabling the creation of powerful models without the need for extensive training data or compute resources.
+- **Cross-Domain Merging**: Demonstration that the method can discover novel ways to merge models from disparate domains (e.g., non-English language and Math, non-English language and Vision), potentially achieving capabilities beyond conventional human design strategies.
+- **State-of-the-Art Performance**: Showcasing the effectiveness of the method by automatically generating a Japanese LLM with Math reasoning capability and a Japanese VLM.
+Both models achieved state-of-the-art performance on various benchmarks, even without explicit optimization for those tasks.
+- **High Efficiency and Surprising Generalizability**: Observation that a 7B parameter LLM surpassed the performance of some previous 70B parameter Japanese LLMs on benchmark datasets, highlighting the high efficiency and surprising generalization capability of the approach.
+This model can serve as a strong general-purpose Japanese LLM.
 ## Method
 ### Explanation of overall method
 ### Merging in the Parameter Space (PS)